avivsab/Useful-Projects/Simple Js/README.md

 # Portfolio
-First JavaScript project - creating tasks noets on board with ES5 syntax only.
+First JavaScript project - creating noets with tasks on a board.
+ES5 syntax only.